SushantPatial/SushantPatial/README.md

 ## About me
 - 👨🏽‍💻 I’m currently an IT Undergrad student at ADGITM, GGSIPU.
-- 🌱 I'm currently exploring Web Development and Java.
-- 🤔 My interest lies in Front End Development.
+- 🤔 My interest lies in Software Development.
 - 💬 Ask me about anything, I am happy to help.
 - 🌏 Check out my website: http://sushantpatial.in
 - 📫 Email me at: sushantpatial18@gmail.com